IN2026-sankarapandian/CSharp_Starter_Repo/src/CSharpAdvanced/README.md

 - Pattern matching is used to simplify conditional logic using patterns.
 - Here I have used pattern matching to identify the type of the shape and prints details according to its type.

+> ## Additional things

+### Microsoft dependency injection extension

+- I have used Microsoft dependency injection to inject services
+- I have chose singelton for UI service as it only need the single instance for entire application
+- I have chose transient for task as it is short lived and related only one specific action.